-Ebony Tomatoes Collective is a literary and arts magazine for personal and political liberation—by a Black, intersectional collective.
+Ebony Tomatoes Collective is a literary magazine for liberation—by a Black, queer collective.

 Featured Writing